ThirdAILabs/Demos/README.md

 We also have demos explaining how to integrate UDT with different platforms you may already be comfortable with:

 <ul>
-<li><strong>integrations/DistributedInferenceDatabricks.ipynb</strong> will show how to use thirdai for distributed inference on Databricks with UDT.</li>
+<li><strong>integrations/ DeployThirdaiwithDatabricks.ipynb</strong> will show how to use thirdai for inference on Databricks with UDT.</li>
 </ul>

 <p align="right">(<a href="#top">back to top</a>)</p>